-- Our business and operations may be adversely affected by economic downturns, inflation, increases in interest rates, natural disasters, public health crises, political crises, geopolitical events, such as the crisis in Ukraine or other macroeconomic conditions, which could negatively impact our business and financial performance. - If our collaboration agreement with Seagen Inc. (Seagen) is terminated or if Seagen materially breaches its obligations thereunder, or it the collaboration does not progress due to manufacturing issues, clinical trial results or for other reasons, our reputation could be impacted or business, prospects, operating results, and financial conditions could be materially harmed. - We may expand our organization, and we may experience difficulties in managing this growth. - There are risks inherent in our business that may subject us to potential product liability suits and other claims. - If the security of the personal information that we collect, store or process is compromised, we may be exposed to liability and loss of business. - We may be classified as a passive foreign investment company (PFIC) for United States (U.S.) federal income tax purposes, which could result in adverse U.S. federal income tax consequences to U.S. investors in the common shares.
+- Our business and operations may be adversely affected by global economic downturns, inflation, increases in interest rates, natural disasters, public health crises, political crises, geopolitical events, such as the Russian invasion of Ukraine, the Israel-Hamas war or other macroeconomic conditions, which could negatively impact our business and financial performance. - If any of our collaborations terminate or if we or a collaborator materially breach our or its obligations, or if a collaboration does not progress due to manufacturing issues, clinical trial results or for other reasons, the development efforts of our Gammabody platform could be delayed or our reputation could be impacted or business, prospects, operating results, and financial conditions could be materially harmed. - We may expand our organization, and we may experience difficulties in managing this growth.
+In addition, if we lose key management or other scientific or clinical personnel, or if we fail to recruit additional highly skilled personnel, our business, results of operations and financial condition could be adversely affected. - There are risks inherent in our business that may subject us to potential product liability suits and other claims. - If the security of the personal information that we or our third-party service providers collect, store or process is compromised, we may be exposed to liability and loss of business. - We may be classified as a passive foreign investment company (PFIC) for United States (U.S.) federal income tax purposes, which could result in adverse U.S. federal income tax consequences to U.S. investors in our common shares.